Stevensousa67/COMP499/README.md

 Live link: https://yelpcamp.stevensousa.com

 This repository contains the source code for my YelpCamp! project.
-The focus of the project is to develop a full-stack application for managing campgrounds, where users can create, edit, review, and share campgrounds.
-It is part of my effort to deepen my understanding of software engineering principles and practices, especially in web development.

 # Project Objective

-The primary goal of this project is to create a comprehensive campgrounds management system, which allows users to:
+The goal of this project is to create a comprehensive campgrounds management system, which allows users to:

 	•	Explore available campgrounds
 	•	View campground details